SamTallo01/polito-task-arithmetic/README.md

 pip install -r requirements.txt
 ```

-### Dataset
-Download to your disk/drive the datasets from the provided drive folder (see project report).
-Then, unzip them to some location.

-At this point you should be able to run and edit the base code provided.

-*NOTE: please, do not push the datasets into your github repository / your exam submission.*

 ## Base Code Structure
 The starting code should already provide everything needed to easily extend it.
 Read carefully the specifications in the project report.